 Sometimes the best birthday gift can be to donate to a charity that the person believes in.

-:) When I become a theoretical scientist and when I have an enormous amount of cash I will donate $1 million dollars to the Elton John aids foundation.
+When I become a theoretical scientist and have an enormous amount of cash, I will donate $1 million to the Elton John AIDS Foundation.

 Always, there is always someone worse off than you.

 Make it genuine and sincere, but pick something about someone you see on the street or in the halls and give them a real compliment.
 Looks, clothes, smile, whatever.
 Just make it something authentic, smile, and keep walking.

 Everyone in this world longs for appreciation.
 It is all a matter of impressing.
 So it's good that we show that we are impressed with someone's efforts.
 A word of appreciation can sometimes mean a lot.

 Picked up a teenager carrying his acoustic guitar without a case just as it started to rain.
 He had long hair and was radically dressed, which would put off most people.
 It rained harder and harder, so I took him to his destination: church.